TelepathicGrunt/Bumblezone/README.md

 <p>&nbsp;&nbsp;</p>
 <p><strong>______________________________________________________________________________</strong></p>
 <p>&nbsp;</p>
-<h2 id="enter" style="color: #b76a00;"><strong>HOW DO I ENTER THIS WORLD?</strong></h2>
+<h2 id="enter" style="color: #b76a00;"><strong>HOW DO I ENTER OR EXIT THIS WORLD?</strong></h2>
 <p>&nbsp;</p>
 <p><span style="font-size: 14px;">&nbsp; &nbsp; Entering the dimension is super easy!
 Just throw an Enderpearl at any Bee Nest or Beehive (even modded ones works!) to enter inside it and spawn into the dimension.
-To teleport out of the dimension, you can either dig down and fall below Y = 0 (don't worry, you won't die as I made sure of that) or climb your way to above Y = 256.
-The mod will see you are trying to leave and it'll take your coordinates in The Bumblezone, convert it to the correct coordinate in the original dimension you came from and will try to place you in that dimension near any Bee Nest or Beehive (or it'll create a new Bee Nest to place you next to if you does not find one already).
+To teleport out of the dimension, you can either dig down and fall below <strong>Y = 0</strong> (don't worry, you won't die as I made sure of that) or climb your way to above <strong>Y = 256</strong>.
+The mod will see you are trying to leave and it'll take your coordinates in The Bumblezone dimension, convert it to the correct coordinate in the original dimension you came from and will try to place you near any Bee Nest or Beehive at that spot (or it'll create a new Bee Nest to place you next to if you does not find one already).
 Through normal use, you cannot use the mod to jump between dimensions but you can use it to travel long distances in any dimension you want.
 Just be sure to enter The Bumblezone from the dimension you want to fast travel in and then exiting The Bumblezone will put you back into that dimension.</span></p>
 <p>&nbsp;</p>
 <p><img src="https://i.imgur.com/52ThBt7.jpg" alt="Picture showing how to enter The Bumblezone by a player throwing an Enderpearl at a Bee Nest" width="696" height="363" /></p>
 <p>&nbsp;</p>